rainerknabenbauer/GDPR-Shield/README.md

 * Forward recruiting spam to gdpr@basedefender.de (or dsgvo@basedefender.de)
 * The service automatically sends a 'cease and delete all my personal data according to GDPR' eMail
-* It tracks the deletion notifications for you
+* It tracks the status for you

 If any agency has not implemented GDPR rules properly, and you continue to receive letters from them - now you will notice.
 Once you notice, you can enforce your rights.
 The service helps you to significantly reduce the noise those agencies create.